 Why does God allow suffering?

-This question has caused many to struggle in their faith and some to walk away entirely.
-Reconciling how a good and loving God could allow such pain in their lives (or someone close) became too difficult.
+Reconciling how a good and loving God could allow such pain in their lives (or someone close) is difficult.
+Many have walked away from their faith because of the suffering they’ve experienced.
 And I get that.
 I’ve been there.

-But I think we have a flaw in our understanding of who God is and why suffering exists.
-Many well-meaning Christians and misinformed Churches have made the problem worse by simply throwing a band-aide answer, or a dangerous misunderstood answer, at the question.
 You just need to believe more.
 Just pray more.
 You are suffering due to a lack of faith.
-God is causing your suffering because “______”.
+God is causing your suffering because “______.”
 True followers of Jesus are spared from suffering.
 And the list goes on.

-But there’s a better, more Biblical answer to this question: why does God allow suffering?
+Thankfully the Bible offers a better answer to the question: why does God allow suffering?

 So, let’s look at what suffering is and how a good God can allow suffering to exist.

 We will get to why does God allow suffering? in a minute.
 But first we need to understand what suffering is and isn’t.

 First, we need to define the difference between pain and suffering.
 All suffering includes pain, but not all pain is suffering.

 Pain is, in most cases, a good thing.
 If you touch a hot stove your body reacts with pain that causes you to quickly move your hand.
 The pain is a defense mechanism that keeps you from further harm.
 We might not like the pain, but it does serve a purpose.

 To read more about why pain is a good thing check out: Why Pain Is Actually A Good Thing